pita bread:

 Notes

 Jewish style rye breads are meant to hold up to sandwich meat, such as corned beef or pastrami.
 Soft breads won’t hold up.
 Rye breads need to have at least 25% rye flour to 75% first clear flour to have a decent rye taste.
 The ingredient list we put together has 37.5% rye flour.
-We have tried 50%. rye flour.
+We have tried 50% rye flour.
 That bread had a grayish color, but lots of rye taste.
 Another difference between the rye bread and the previous breads is the use of both a sour and yeast.
 Doughs made with rye are more acidic than pure wheat flours.
 Pure rye flours have a pH of around 4.2, which is comparable to canned tomato juice.
 That high acidity is why cans of tomato juice have linings that resist acids.
 Using a sour that is even more acidic than the dough actually improves the rye bread by preventing the finished bread from being gummy.
 The chemistry of how this works is complicated.
 If you are curious here is a link:

 https://www.ireks-kompendium.com/en/8-rye-sourdoughs/82-basics-of-acidification/823-why-does-rye-sourdough-have-to-be-acidified#:~:text=Moreover%2C%20the%20elasticity%20of%20the,lowering%20of%20the%20pH%20value.

 Interestingly, any acid can help.
-Bob learned to use honey, which is also more acidic than the rye dough, in a class by Stanley Ginsberg, the author of a book on how to bake with rye flour.
+Bob learned to use honey, which is also more acidic than the rye dough, in a class taught by Stanley Ginsberg, the author of a book on how to bake with rye flour.
 Going with a really low ratio of rye flour can avoid the need for an acid, but the resulting bread won’t taste like a rye bread.

 Pumpernickel Bread